 Penalties for being caught working for Uber are pretty steep in Colombia, going up to a lifetime driving ban for multiple arrests.
 Therefore, don’t be offended if a driver gets spooked and cancels your Uber.
 It’s up to them whether they want to take the risk or not.
-For that reason, don’t take Uber if you have anywhere to be quickly.
+For that reason, one of the Colombia travel tips to always keep in mind is to not take Uber if you have anywhere to be quickly.
 If you do choose to use Uber in Colombia, help them out and do your best not to stick out.

 We now use Cabify to get to the airport at odd hours of the day, or take a yellow taxi when possible (in Bogotá, a taxi from the centre to the airport should cost 25-35,000 COP).
 Check out our complete guide to Bogotá to learn how to use the Transmilenio bus system and find out more about using taxis in the city.

 7. It’s Colombia, not Columbia

 If you’re going to visit a new country, have the respect to learn how to spell it!
 We see on our keywording tool that sooooo many people search for ‘Columbia South America’ on Google, and they probably then wonder why their results are rubbish.
 Some locals get quite annoyed if you mix up their country with the various North American cities called Columbia.